List of Elite characters: Polo Benavent

 Leopoldo "Polo" Benavent Villada (portrayed by Álvaro Rico), he is submissive in nature and will follow the orders of the people he is close to.
-He is extremely wealthy, the son of two mothers, and suffers from anxiety attacks.
+He is extremely wealthy, the son of two mothers, and has anxiety attacks.

 In season one, Polo is a popular student at Las Encinas; he has been in a relationship with wealthy student Carla, since the two were twelve years old.
 Bored with their relationship — and on cue from Polo, who is beginning to explore his sexuality — Carla sleeps with new student, Christian, whilst Polo watches.
 They are eventually caught out on the situation, but are able to convince Christian that the trio should begin a polyamorous relationship.
 The three enjoy a relationship for a while, however it begins to unravel when Polo and Christian — on urge from Polo — begin to exclude Carla from the relationship.
 Christian hints that he believes this to be weird, however engages in sexual acts with Polo alone despite this.
 The relationship breaks down completely, however when Carla and Polo point fingers at Christian for stealing Carla's father's watch — a watch containing vital information that could criminally tie Carla and Guzmán's parents to the collapse of San Esteban.
 Eventually, Carla breaks off her relationship with Polo, and begins exclusively dating Christian.
 This is problematic and extremely difficult for Polo to deal with, and he becomes determined to win Carla back — to do this, he pursues the watch, which he knows is in Marina's possession.
 One night at the school pool (during the dance), Polo approaches Marina and demands she hands over the watch.
 Marina begins toying with Polo and refuses to hand over the watch, pointing out that Polo is wrong to think Carla would get back with him for retrieving the watch.
 Marina begins laughing at him, and he becomes increasingly more annoyed.
 Polo warns her not to mess with him, causing her to slap him and walk away.
 As she attempts to walk away, Polo — in a mad rush — picks up the nearby trophy and hits Marina over the head.
 Marina begins bleeding out and, afraid that he will be caught, Polo takes the watch and leaves her bleeding out in the school pool.
 She dies moments later.
 Polo has no choice but to tell Carla and Christian what he has done.
 Both are shocked at the situation, however attempt to cover up the murder.
 Christian gives Polo his shirt and the three hide the trophy.
 They return to the dance and talk no more of the events that have unfolded.
 When he is interviewed by the inspector, Polo does not tell her anything, simply remarking that he and Marina were friends.